 About the Charlotte Schmidlapp Children's Center

 Mount St. Joseph University believes very strongly in families, and quality child care is essential to many members of the Mount community.
 The children’s center provides part-time and full day care for children of Mount students while they are attending class, studying or participating in class related activities off campus such as clinical, field placements or student teaching.

 In keeping with the mission of the University to embrace the integration of life and learning, the The Charlotte Schmidlapp Children's Center provides quality child care to parents who are pursuing a university education.
 While parents are in class, studying or doing off-campus fieldwork, the Center provides a safe and stimulating environment for their children.
 The Children's Center is designed to meet the developmental needs of each child in a safe, healthy environment.
 Activities and materials are carefully selected to correspond with each child's level of development, and to provide challenge without frustration.

 The Children’s Center is approved and licensed by the State of Ohio Department of Job and Family Services.
-The center also has a three out of three-star rating as part of the Step Up to Quality program (SUTQ).
+The center also has a five out of five-star rating as part of the Step Up to Quality program (SUTQ).
 This is a voluntary quality rating system for childcare programs.
 The goal is to promote school readiness by improving the quality of early care and education for all children.
 Fore more information on SUTQ go to www.stepuptoquality.org.

 The Center is located on campus in the Harrington Center and can be reached through the west parking lot, next to the Tennis Courts.
 A drop-off area is available in the front of the building for convenience during arrival and departure.

 The Center is open from 7:45am to 5:00pm, Monday through Friday during the first and second semester of the university year.
 The center is closed during the summer months, semester breaks, and when campus is closed for holidays or inclement weather.